po1inakoroleva/image-generator/README.md

 # Image generator
-Make images in the same style for your project using AI
+Make images in the same style for your project using AI.

+**Disclamer!** The project has run out of tokens to support AI.
+A solution to this problem is being developed.

 ![Demo video](image-generator.gif)

 ### Website